lite-xl/lite-xl.github.io/docs/user-guide/ide-setup.md

 # Setup Lite XL as an IDE

 Lite XL can be configured to be a proper IDE for most programming languages.
-The following is a brief overview of the plugins that, when used together, create the experience of a minimal and modern IDE.
+The following is a brief overview of the plugins that, when used together, provide the experience of a minimal and modern IDE.

-## Bells and whistles
+## Bells and Whistles

 The following plugins are meant to enrich Lite XL with handy features that improve the coding experience: